 - Firm pressure or tight squeezes to the arms and legs

 - Take them outside if the indoor space is too loud and overstimulating

 - Take indoors if the outdoor space is too loud, bright and overstimulating

 - A quiet space or some low, slow instrumental music

 - Lavender scent (candles, spray, diffuser oil)

 - Deep breaths with eyes closed

-I would highly recommend creating a go-to sensory corner in your house with your child’s favorite sensory tools.
+I recommend creating a go-to sensory corner in your house with your child’s favorite sensory tools to help prevent dysregulation.
 Click here to see my amazon store favorite finds to add to a calming sensory corner (contains affiliate links)